kubernetes/test-infra/docs/eks-jobs-migration.md

     Boskos resource is available in the EKS Prow build cluster (see contact information at the end of this document).**
-  - **IMPORTANT: if you see any entries under `label` or `volumeMounts` that might indicate that a job is using some external resource (e.g. credentials for some cloud platform), you need to check if the Community Ownership criteria is satisfied for that resource (see the Community Ownership section for more details)**
+  - **IMPORTANT: if you see any entries under `label` or `volumeMounts` that might indicate that a job is using some external non-GCP resource (e.g. credentials for some cloud platform), you need to check if the Community Ownership criteria is satisfied for that resource (see the Community Ownership section for more details)**
   - **IMPORTANT: jobs running in community-owned clusters must have resource requests and limits specified for cluster-autoscaler to work properly.
     If that's not the case for your job, please see the next section for some